bazel-contrib/rules_nodejs/README.md

 Note that https://github.com/bazelbuild/rules_nodejs/issues/1 will take the guarantee further: by using the lockfile as an input to Bazel, the nodejs rules can verify the integrity of the dependencies.
 This would make it impossible for a build to be non-reproducible, so long as you have the same lockfile.

-# For Developers

-## Releasing

-Start from a clean checkout at master/HEAD.
-Check if there are any breaking changes since the last tag - if so, this will be a minor, if not it's a patch.
-(This may not sound like semver, but since our major version is a zero, the rule is that minors are breaking changes and patches are new features.)

-1. Re-generate the API docs: `yarn skydoc`
-1. `git add docs/` (in case new files were created)
-1. `git commit -a -m 'Update docs for release'`
-1. `npm config set tag-version-prefix ''`
-1. `npm version minor -m 'rel: %s'` (replace `minor` with `patch` if no breaking changes)
-1. `git push && git push --tags`